BestReviews is reader-supported and may earn an affiliate commission. Details

 Casio fx-CG500

-This groundbreaking graphing calculator has a high-resolution touch screen that features a tap and drag operation.
+This groundbreaking graphing calculator has a high-resolution touch screen with a tap-and-drag operation.
 It is suitable for everything from geometry and statistics to vector analysis and engineering applications.

 Texas Instruments TI-84 PLUS CAS